Review of MedSailors Croatia Discovery: A Week Sailing from Split

 NOTE

-After arriving in Vrboska, we went for a swim to “Sandy Beach” which actually was mostly sandy, except for some rocks here and there.
+After arriving in Vrboska, we went for a swim at “Sandy Beach”, which was actually mostly sandy, except for some small rocks here and there.

-At 4 PM, all of the MedSailors boats boarded a free shuttle bus towards Hvar town, which dropped us off above the town at the Fortica Fortress, which offers the best views of Hvar town and Paklinski islands.
+At 4 PM, all of the MedSailors boats boarded a free shuttle bus for Hvar town.
+The bus dropped us off above the town at the Fortica Fortress, which offers the best views of Hvar town and Paklinski islands.

 TRAVEL TIP

-The entrance ticket to the Fortica Fortress above Hvar costs 10 euros.
-But you can get really nice views just outside of it, as well.
+The entrance ticket to the Fortica Fortress above Hvar costs 10 euros, but you can also get really nice views just outside of it (free).

-From there, our group descended down to Hvar town for some delicious food at Fig Hvar.
-We had the veggie burger, and it was hands down one of the best veggie burgers we had.
+From there, our group descended on Hvar town for some delicious food at Fig Hvar.
+We had the veggie burger, which was hands-down one of the best veggie burgers we had.

-This was the night when could have gone out to party in Hvar, which is famous for its parties.
+This was the night we could have gone out to party in Hvar, which is famous for its parties.
 But we had a more chill night, which, after the rough ride to the island, felt great.
-However, anyone interested was invited by the MedSailors team to join them at the famous Kiva bar and then afterward at Club Seven.
+However, the MedSailors team invited anyone interested to join them at the famous Kiva bar and then afterward at Club Seven.

 Sailing in Croatia from Split: MedSailors Croatia Discovery